rows/hiring/job descriptions/FE engineer (senior)_Porto.md

 Send the following information to [us](mailto:join@rows.com):
 1. Complete Linkedin link or CV pdf.
 2. GitHub and/ or other public repos link.
-3. Which position you want to apply to and why.
+3. Which position do you want to apply to and why.
 4. Email, phone contacts.
 5. Also send three (3x) 1-hour slots of availability in the next 3-5 days.